Our skin specialists can help you achieve your desired look

 What is involved in dermal filler procedures?

-Many fillers contain local anaesthetic, which relieves discomfort during the procedure.
-Other pain relief such as topical anaesthetic cream, nerve blocks and ice may be used where necessary.
-Pain and discomfort, however, varies between the treatment site and patients.
+Dermal filler is delivered via small injections, it’s a minor procedure and usually very well tolerated.
+Many filler products contain local anaesthetic, which relieves discomfort during the procedure.
+Other pain relief such as topical anaesthetic cream, nerve blocks and ice can be used if necessary.
+Pain and discomfort, however, varies between the treatment site and patient.

 What are the potential side effects and complications of dermal fillers?

-Side effects vary and may be minimal but can include: Redness, swelling, tenderness, small bruises and/or lumps at injection sites.
+Minor side-effects: You may experience redness, swelling, tenderness, small bruises and/or lumps at/around the injection sites.
 Less commonly extensive bruising and swelling may occur.

-Complications are rare but should be discussed in detail with your practitioner prior to any procedure.
-These can include infection, abscess, blocking of the blood vessel (causing damage to surrounding tissue or very rarely permanent visual loss), skin pigmentation change, nodules, asymmetry and under or over-correction.
+The more serious complications are very rare and will be discussed, in detail with you during your consultation.
+These can include infection, abscess, blocking of the blood vessel (causing damage to surrounding tissue or permanent visual loss), skin pigmentation change, nodules, asymmetry and under or over-correction.

 Are there any reasons not to treat with dermal fillers?